 But in the new year, so much of your business’s future will be determined by a positive, creative saturation of your local online market.
 This takes personnel dedicating time, energy, and brainpower to instill goodwill in the community.

 These are not things that you can simply spend money on and buy.
 Instead, it requires spending money on the intangible process of assembling teams in charge of finding new methods to engage shoppers and build the dealership’s brand.
 It may be payroll, in some instances, but you need to consider it a part of your marketing budget as well.

 4) Improving Your Merchandising

-You should also build upon your product display pages (or VDPs) with digital validation to grow the value of each vehicle, with market reports, video trade testimonials, transparent pricing, price validation tools, and third party reviews.
-To make a product or piece of inventory shine, it involves lighting, a high quality and quantity of pictures, video proof, well-written descriptions, and unlimited data assets to influence shoppers’ decisions.
+You should also build upon your product display pages (or VDPs) with digital validation to grow the value of each vehicle, with market reports, video trade testimonials, transparent pricing, price validation tools, and third-party reviews.
+Showing a product or piece of inventory involves lighting, high quality and quantity of pictures, video proof, well-written descriptions, and unlimited data assets to influence shoppers’ decisions.

 5) Getting Creative and Consistent with Video

 This falls between the tangible and the intangible.
-More videos are consumed than emails are opened and this trend is not going to change.
-Google recently released data showing that, for vehicle shoppers, the three most sought after video content are:
+More videos are consumed than emails are opened, and this trend will not change.
+Google recently released data showing that, for vehicle shoppers, the three most sought-after video content are: